|Texas Institute of Orthopedic Surgery & Sports Medicine, PLLC

 A weakened patellar tendon is more likely to tear.
 Several things can lead to tendon weakness.

-Patellar tendonitis.
-Inflammation of the patellar tendon, called patellar tendonitis, weakens the tendon.
+Patellar tendinitis.
+Inflammation of the patellar tendon, called patellar tendinitis, weakens the tendon.
 It may also cause small tears.

-Patellar tendonitis is most common in people who participate in activities that require running or jumping.
+Patellar tendinitis is most common in people who participate in activities that require running or jumping.
 While it is more common in runners, it is sometimes referred to as "jumper's knee."

-Corticosteroid injections to treat patellar tendonitis are typically avoided in or around the infrapatellar tendon.
-Injections around this articular tendon have been linked to increased tendon weakness and increased likelihood of tendon rupture.
+Corticosteroid injections to treat patellar tendinitis have been linked to increased tendon weakness and increased likelihood of tendon rupture.
+These injections are typically avoided in or around the patellar tendon.

 Chronic disease.
 Weakened tendons can also be caused by diseases that disrupt blood supply.
 Chronic diseases which may weaken the tendon include: